xBytez/grunt-requirejs-obfuscate/README.md

 Type: `String`

 This is required.
 It must be set to the root folder where your packages reside.
 This does not currently support multiple root packages.

+#### options.length
+Type: `Integer`
+Default value: `6`

+The length of each hash.
+Allows a range of 3-16 characters.
+Higher numbers reduce chance of duplicates.
+The default value of 6 seems like a safe length for most projects.

 #### options.quotes
 Type: `String`